When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Yeah, it looks like American Eagle really made a lot of money from this ad.

-And Trump said something in his post that I didn't know.
+Yeah, and Trump said something in his post that I didn't know.

-And he goes, and I had seen that Jaguar, that this ad that they were doing with all these like weird persons of color, space zombies, was a complete dud.
+He was contrasting American Eagle with Jaguar, and he goes, and I had seen that Jaguar, that this ad that they were doing with all these like weird persons of color space zombies was a complete dud.

 And in fact, Jaguar sales plummeted.

-But Trump went on to say that the guy who was in charge of Jaguar had been given the boot, which I didn't know.
+to say that the guy who was in charge of Jaguar had been given the boot, which I didn't know.

 But Trump keeps track of this kind of stuff.

-Maybe they can design some better-looking cars while they're at it.
+Maybe they can design some better looking cars while they're at it.

-You know, that too, as you know, well, I mean, I told you that was one of my first cars was the British Racing Green.
+You know, that too, as you know, well, I mean, I told you, that was one of my first cars was the British Racing Green, I mean, it was after my first book that was a big bestseller, Liberal Education.

 I mean, before that, I could hardly afford a Jaguar.